-If you would like to prepare your corporation income tax return by yourself, then you must read this article.
-Step-by-step instructions are provided, making the corporate tax return preparation process pain-free.
+If you need to prepare your corporation income tax return and plan to do so by yourself, check out the Step-by-step instructions provided in this article, making the corporate tax return preparation process pain-free.
 If you are self employed and looking for a guide on how to complete your personal income tax return, check out How to Complete Form T2125 for a Sole Proprietor.

 Who Has to File a Return?

 In Canada if you own a resident corporation in Canada then you are required to prepare a corporate income tax return(T2).
 When you fill out your first corporate return you must declare a year end for your corporation.
 A benefit to incorporating is you can choose any date in the year to be your company’s year end.
 In Canada a corporation can file their return up to 6 months after its year end.
 However taxes must be paid within 3 months of the year end so many corporations elect to file at the same time.